 Use mail flow rules to route email based on a list of words, phrases, or patterns

-To help your users comply with your organization's email policies, you can use Exchange transport rules to determine how email containing specific words or patterns is routed.
-For a short list of words or phrases, you can use the Exchange admin center.
-For a longer list, you might want to use the Exchange Module for Windows PowerShell to read the list from a text file.
+To help your users comply with your organization's email policies, you can use Exchange mail flow rules (also known as transport rules) to determine how email containing specific words or patterns is routed.
+For a short list of words or phrases, you can use the Exchange admin center (EAC).
+For a longer list, you might want to use Exchange Online PowerShell to read the list from a text file.

 If your organization uses Data Loss Prevention (DLP), see Data loss prevention for additional options for identifying and routing email that contains sensitive information.